Hamada92/beanstream-ruby/README.md

 # Bambora's Ruby SDK

-Integration with Bambora’s payments gateway is a simple, flexible solution.

 You can choose between a straightforward payment requiring very few parameters; or, you can customize a feature-rich integration.

 To assist as a centralized record of all your sales, we also accept cash and cheque transactions.